Modules

 Source code in src/sortition_algorithms/committee_generation/__init__.py

-generate_initial_committees(new_committee_model, agent_vars, multiplicative_weights_rounds)
+generate_initial_committees(solver, agent_vars, multiplicative_weights_rounds)

 ¶